angelstam/course-material-system/README.md

 ### Employee Moderator
 Employees that moderate course material use the Public API and the internal UI.
-To moderate contributions from regualar employees they use GitHubs UI for issues.
+To moderate contributions from regular employees they use GitHubs UI for issues.

 ### Backend Service
 - Handles access to the GitHub API.